PLENARY SPEAKERS

 Prof. Dr. Sihem Mesnager

-Affiliation: Department of Mathematics, Universities of Paris VIII and Sorbonne Paris Cite North, LAGA, CNRS, France
+Department of Mathematics, Universities of Paris VIII and Sorbonne Paris Cite North, LAGA, CNRS, France

 Email: smesnager@univ-paris8.fr